 Our course includes lab exercises and clinical experience in a long–term healthcare facility and meets the requirements of the Minnesota Department of Health and OBRA.
-We offer both classroom and online versions of this training.
 Upon successful completion, students are eligible to take the nursing assistant/home health aide competency examination.

 You must be at least 16 years of age.
 Materials should be purchased before the first day of class.
 A tuberculin skin test (TST) or chest x-ray should also be done before the first day of class (must be done within 90 days of clinical start date).
 Contact our Student Health Services.

 Clinical visits are typically held during the final week of each course section.
 THESE TIMES WILL VARY AND MAY CHANGE.
 They may be on weekends, holidays, evenings, and may end before or extend beyond the last date of class listed on the website or in the course catalog.

 You are required to attend ALL clinical visits to successfully complete the course!

 NOTE: If you plan to work in another state, please check their rules and regulations relating to training and testing.

 Most healthcare facilities and nursing homes require nursing assistants to be listed on the Minnesota Department of Health Registry.